1982 London-Paris ultralight race: Prehistory

 In 1909, a competition for the first airplane to cross the English Channel resulted in victory for Louis Bleriot in his small Bleriot XI monoplane, flying from the French coast to the English coast - one of the most historic flights in aviation history (along with 1903 "first flight" of the Wright Brothers, and the 1927 transatlantic flight of Charles Lindbergh), and a pivotal event for the early development of airplanes.

 Development

 In 1982, during the rise of the ultralight airplane movement, a race was held to repeat the event - though going the opposite direction, and farther: flying from London, England to Paris, France - crossing the English Channel in the process.

-The race was organized by New York-based Fenwick Aviation (which planned a similar event for the autumn of 1983, between New York and Washington, D.C.).
+The race was organized by New York City-based Fenwick Aviation (which planned a similar event for the autumn of 1983, between New York and Washington, D.C.).

 Besides speed, the rules of the race were structured to reward precise navigation and landing, and minimal fuel consumption.